Swing Threads : Java Glossary

 Best Practice

-Sun now discourages even that practice.
-Sun now recommends that for any new code, you do all your non-event thread calls to Swing methods, even constructing a JFrame, via SwingUtilities.invokeLater( Runnable ) or SwingUtilities.invokeAndWait( Runnable ).
+Sun now discourages even that original practice.
+They even want you to construct a JFrame, via SwingUtilities.invokeLater( Runnable ) or SwingUtilities.invokeAndWait( Runnable ).

 Here is the safer way to fire up a GUI with all the initialisation on the Swing thread: